 Add eggs, half and half and 1 teaspoon salt to a large bowl.
 Whisk until eggs are light in color and frothy.

 Heat the same large non-stick skillet to a medium-low heat.
 Add remaining tablespoon of butter.
 Once the butter has melted, add eggs.
 Slowly cook the eggs, stirring with a spatula until they are cooked, but still wet, remove from heat.
 (They will continue to cook in the oven.)
-You want them to be the texture of soft scrambled eggs, so it's important to take them off the heat before then finish cooking.
+You want them to be the texture of soft scrambled eggs, so it's important to take them off the heat before they finish cooking.
 Add the chorizo and veggies to the eggs.
 Toss until everything is combined.

 Spoon 1/2 cup or so of the enchilada sauce in the bottom of a 9x12 casserole dish.
 Place some filling in the middle of a tortilla and roll up.
 Place seam-side down in the prepared pan.
 It should make 8 enchiladas.
 Pour the remaining enchilada sauce on top.